sue-yavuz/Natural-Language-Processing/README.md

 <p/>Recruiting Assistant: Both the search and selection phases of new employees and identifying the skills of potential hires.</p>
 <p/>Litigation Tasks: To automate routine litigation tasks and help courts save time.</p>

+<p/>Google Translate: Google Translate is one of the famous applications of Natural Language Processing.
+It helps convert written or spoken sentences into any language.
+Also, we can find the correct pronunciation and meaning of a word by using Google Translate.
+It uses advanced techniques of Natural Language Processing to achieve success in translating sentences into various languages.</p>

+<p/>Chatbots: To provide a better customer support service, companies have started using chatbots for 24/7 service.
+Chatbots helps resolve the basic queries of customers.
+If a chatbot is not able to resolve any query, then it forwards it to the support team, while still engaging the customer.
+It helps make customers feel that the customer support team is quickly attending them.
+With the help of chatbots, companies have become capable of building cordial relations with customers.
+It is only possible with the help of Natural Language Processing.</p>